 There are only a few things worse than acne.
 Ok, that’s an exaggeration, but for those who suffer with acne it really is a very frustrating and upsetting condition.
-Acne can leave behind significant psychological (stress, anxiety, depression) and physical (scarring) problems, and can stem from unbalanced hormones, menstruation, emotional stress and diet.
+Acne can leave behind significant psychological and physical problems, and can stem from unbalanced hormones, menstruation, emotional stress and diet.
 Acne can effect self-esteem, mood and relationships, and one study actually links clear skin to a better quality of life.

 Can your diet cause acne?

 There have been studies that link acne to a Western diet, which is typically high in dairy, refined sugars and white carbs such as rice, pasta and white bread.
 It is especially believed that dairy can play havoc with those who suffer with hormonal acne, as the hormones in dairy can further unbalance hormone levels.
 A more balanced diet full of colourful fruit and vegetables could improve your skin and reduce the chance of breaking out.

 To treat mild or severe acne doctors usually prescribe topical medications such as products containing salicylic acid, benzoyl peroxide, antibiotics and retinoids, but you can also purchase products yourself that aren't as strong but can still aid acne.

 Some women with acne will benefit from taking the contraceptive pill, but all women react to birth control pills in different ways, so nothing is guaranteed.

 Short answer: no. Squeezing and popping your spots can cause bacteria to actually delve deeper into the area and aggravate the skin further.
 An alternative?
 Meet the new pimple patches - an easy, effective way to treat blemishes that target the area with spot-busting ingredients.